Spain: Constitutional issues

-In October 2017 a Catalan independence referendum was held and the Catalan parliament voted to unilaterally declare independence from Spain to form a Catalan Republic on the day the Spanish Senate was discussing approving direct rule over Catalonia as called for by the Spanish Prime Minister.
-On the same day the Senate granted the power to impose direct rule and Rajoy dissolved the Catalan parliament and called a new election.
+In October 2017 a Catalan independence referendum was held and the Parliament of Catalonia voted to unilaterally declare independence from Spain to form a Catalan Republic on the day the Spanish Senate was discussing approving direct rule over Catalonia as called for by the Spanish Prime Minister.
+On the same day the Senate granted the power to impose direct rule and Mariano Rajoy dissolved the Catalan parliament and called a new election.
 No country recognised Catalonia as a separate state.

 In June 2018, the Congress of Deputies passed a motion of no-confidence against Rajoy and replaced him with the PSOE leader Pedro Sánchez.
-In 2019, the first ever coalition government in Spain was formed, between PSOE and Unidas Podemos.
-Between 2018 and 2024, Spain faced an institutional crisis surrounding the mandate of the General Council of the Judiciary (CGPJ), until finally the mandate got renovated.
+In 2019, the first ever coalition government in Spain was formed, between PSOE and Unidas Podemos (now Sumar).
+Between 2018 and 2024, Spain faced an institutional crisis surrounding the mandate of the General Council of the Judiciary (CGPJ), until the mandate got renovated.
 In January 2020, the COVID-19 virus was confirmed to have spread to Spain, causing life expectancy to drop by more than a year.
 The European Commission economic recovery package Next Generation EU was created to support the EU member states to recover from the COVID-19 pandemic, and will be in use in the period 2021–2026.
 In March 2021, Spain became the sixth nation in the world to make active euthanasia legal.

-Following the general election on 23 July 2023, Prime Minister Pedro Sánchez once again formed a coalition government, this time with Sumar (successors of Unidas Podemos).
+Following the general election on 23 July 2023, Prime Minister Pedro Sánchez again formed a coalition government, this time with Sumar, the successor of Unidas Podemos.

 In 2024, the first non-independentist Catalan regional president in over a decade, Salvador Illa, was elected, normalising the constitutional and institutional relations between the national and the regional administrations.
-According to latest polls, only 17.3% of Catalans feel themselves as "only Catalan".
+In 2024, only 17.3% of Catalans feel themselves as "only Catalan".
 46% of Catalans would answer "as Spanish as Catalan", while 21.8% "more Catalan than Spanish".
-Accordind to a 2024 poll of University of Barcelona, over 50% of Catalans would vote against independence, while less than 40% would vote in favour.
+In 2024 polling, over 50% of Catalans would vote against independence, while less than 40% would vote in favour.